MiyaTron/RealTimeCoach/Tlite/README2.md

-for Jumper Tlite Lua script files.
+Lua script files for Jumper T-lite..

-Store "Rtc_TL.lua" in the following folder on the SD card.
+Put the files under this Tlite folder into the following folders of T-Lite.

 SDcadr\SCRIPTS\TELEMETRY\